Virginia Judge Refuses to Block Police From Using Tear Gas

 Destructive protests that erupted during the first weekend of demonstrations opened the door to an aggressive police response, with over 230 arrests the first Sunday night for violation of a curfew mandated by Democratic Governor Ralph Northam.

-The following Monday, while protesters sat peacefully at the foot of a monument dedicated to Confederate General Robert E. Lee, they were tear gassed again.
+The following Monday, while protesters sat peacefully at the foot of a monument dedicated to Confederate General Robert E. Lee, they were tear-gassed again.

+The city is facing a federal lawsuit for that action, and the police response had mellowed in the weeks since, but a sit-in held outside city hall saw a return to aggressive tactics.

+It was the use of tear gas and a 1950s unlawful assembly law last week that spurred the latest case, brought on behalf of event organizer Virginia Student Power Network by the ACLU.
+The groups sought an injunction against both Richmond City Police as well as Virginia State Police, which have both participated in breaking up protests.